David Cox (Marine): A Few Good Men

-Disappearance
+Killing

 On January 5, 1994, Elaine Tinsley woke Cox as she was preparing to leave for work.
 He had been sleeping on the couch, due to a back problem.
 He was eagerly awaiting a call from United Parcel Service (UPS) with whom he had a temporary position that he was hoping would become permanent.
 Tinsley left their home at approximately 8:30 a.m.
 She called home at noon, but received no answer.
 When checking the messages, she found a call from Cox's boss at UPS offering him a full-time position.
 Calling back at 1 p.m., she again received no answer.
 When she returned home around 5:30 p.m., she found Cox's 1988 Ford Truck parked in the driveway, though he was nowhere to be found.
 The home was in good condition, though Tinsley did report all of the interior doors were open, their pet rabbit was hopping around unrestrained and several glasses appeared to have fallen over.

 Tinsley placed several calls to friends and family, but no one had seen, nor heard from Cox.
 When she approached his truck, she found his keys in the ignition, an un-cashed paycheck on the dashboard and Cox's 9 mm handgun in the glove compartment.
 The following day, on January 6, when no one had seen Cox and he failed to return home, Tinsley filed a missing person's report with the Natick Police Department.
 Despite several searches and the Cox family's pleas to the media, there were no leads and no tips about his possible whereabouts.

-Murder

-On April 2, 1994, a man canoeing down the Charles River, near Medfield, Massachusetts, noticed a shoe sticking out of some branches.
+On April 2, a man canoeing down the Charles River, near Medfield, Massachusetts, noticed a shoe sticking out of some branches.
 When he approached, he discovered the remains of David Cox in a wooded area more than 1/2 mi from the nearest road.
-The site of Cox's murder was also located between two hunting ranges, which authorities believed indicated that the killer had planned the crime, knowing that gunshots in that area would not elicit alarm from locals.
+The site of Cox's killing was also located between two hunting ranges, which authorities believed indicated that the killer had planned the crime, knowing that gunshots in that area would not elicit alarm from locals.
 The medical examiner later reported that Cox had been shot execution-style.
 The first shot went into the back of his neck, followed by three more fired into his left torso.
 Three 9 mm shell casings were found at the scene.
-Immediately, police were mystified, as Cox was found wearing: his military issued, camouflage field jacket, his Marine Corps Scout Sniper hoodie, jeans and white sneakers.
-According to family and investigators, he never wore his military issued garments out.
+Immediately, police were mystified, as Cox was found wearing his military-issue camouflage field jacket, Marine Corps Scout Sniper hoodie, jeans, and white sneakers.
+According to family and investigators, he never wore his military garments out.
 Initially, investigators believed Cox had known his killer and had gone along willingly, though they found it bizarre that he had worn sneakers to walk half a mile into a wooded area when 8 in of snow had fallen the previous day.
 His killer has never been found.